mrluc/macros.coffee/README.md

 macros.coffee
 =============

-Down-and-dirty, 100-line implementation of Lisp-style macros for CoffeeScript.
+Down-and-dirty, 100-line (86, actually, by last count; `cake loc` shows) implementation of Lisp-style macros for CoffeeScript.

 You can install it like so: